 Oral sex and ice cubes?

-I see that in several messages and answers, that reference is made it oral sex accompanied by the use of ice cubes.
+I see that in several messages and answers, that reference is made to oral sex accompanied by the use of ice cubes.
 I'm pretty ignorant about this and would be very grateful to you if you would tell me more about this.
 My boyfriend and I have a very good sex life and we enjoy making love, but we're also on the look-out for new things to try.
 I've asked my friends about this and some of them thought it was a joke!
 Thanks for the help.

 — A curious Irishwoman